 This includes both share price appreciation and dividends to show the overall stock performance.
 For example, if the stock has a dividend yield of 4% and price appreciation is 6%, then the total return is 10%.

 EPS and PE

-Apart from these, investors should focus on other fundamental factors as well, such as performance history, stable income and cash flow, earnings growth and stock’s valuation.
-Also, investors should evaluate growth prospects by studying the company’s current business environment, future plans and industry (and economy) market trends.
+Apart from these, investors should focus on other fundamental factors, such as performance history, stable income, cash flow, earnings growth, and stock valuation.
+Also, investors should evaluate growth prospects by studying the company’s current business environment, future plans, and industry (and economy) market trends.